Pakistan Air Force Academy Asghar Khan: Aircraft

 Initially, the institution was equipped with Harvard, Tiger Moth, Auster, Fury and Tempest aircraft.
 A major change came with the introduction of the Lockheed T-33 jet trainer in 1955 and the air fleet of the academy was transformed from propeller to jet engine aircraft.
-Eight years after the College was upgraded to an Academy in 1967, the T-6G (Harvard), which had rendered extensive service to the PAF since 1947, was replaced by the Mushshak (Saab Trainer).
-Currently, the trainer aircraft at the PAF Academy are T-37, Mushshak MFI-17 and the K-8, the last of which was brought into service with the PAF in 1995.
+Eight years after the college was upgraded to an academy in 1967, the T-6G (Harvard), which had rendered extensive service to the PAF since 1947, was replaced by the Mushshak (Saab Trainer).
+Currently, the trainer aircraft at the PAF Academy are T-37, MFI-17 Mushshak and the K-8, the last of which was brought into service with the PAF in 1995.
 The academy has two aviation wings and a squadron.
 The Primary Flying Training (PFT) Wing consists of MFI-17 while Basic Flying Training (BFT) Wing consists of T-37 aircraft.
 An Advance Flying Training squadron is composed of K-8 aircraft.

-Additionally, the Academy has a fleet of Para Motor Gliders which are used to provide aerial experience to the cadets.
+Additionally, the academy has a fleet of Para Motor Gliders which are used to provide aerial experience to the cadets.
 These gliders are being looked after by MTW (Military Training Wing).

-The T-6G (Harvard) was not replaced/decommissioned in 1967 as mentioned above.
-I flew this aircraft in 1969 and again in 1971 as part of my aptitude test and later my flying training as a cadet. i don't know what happened to it after 1971.